As a new or soon-to-be golden retriever puppy owner, you may be wondering about when important puppy milestones happen.

 Puppy teeth (called “milk teeth”) come in around three weeks.
 And as you know (or will soon find out), they are very sharp.

-Once they have fully weaned off of their mother’s milk, they eat 3 times per day.
+Once they have fully weaned off of their mother’s milk, they usually eat three times per day.

 8-12 weeks: Time to go home with you!

-Because puppies need to complete weaning, most breeders wait 8-12 weeks before they send their pups home.
+Because puppies need to complete weaning, most breeders wait until the puppies are 8 weeks to 12 weeks old before they send their pups home with their new owners.

-You can also start training them now (the best way to stop bad habits is to not let them start!).
+You can also start training them at this age (the best way to stop bad habits is to not let them start!).

 4 months: Sleeping through the night

-Most puppies can sleep through the night at around 4 months, although like all of these milestones, this can vary (ours took a few months longer!).
+Most puppies can sleep through the night at around 4 months old, although like all of these milestones, this can vary (our pup took a few months longer!).

 4 months: Losing the puppy teeth (and stop biting so much!)

-Once their adult teeth come in at around 4 months, you’ll notice that they bite less than they used to.
+Once their adult teeth come in at around 4 months, you’ll notice that they bite and chew less than they used to.

 Most people do not find many puppy teeth, however, we saw many of Oliver’s teeth lying on the floor.

-Most vets and breeders recommend waiting to spay or neuter your dog until about 10 months to 2 years old.
+Most vets and breeders recommend waiting to spay or neuter your dog until about one year to 2 years old.
 This depends on the gender and your individual dog.

-This is definitely a conversation to have with your vet, as spaying or neutering your golden retriever too young can have adverse health effects.
+And this is definitely a conversation to have with your vet, as spaying or neutering your Golden Retriever too young can have adverse health effects.

 1 year: Full height